cheetboy159/portfolio/README.md

 ## Description

-In this assignment, we created our first portfolio page.
-One of the most challenging criteria's for this assignment was to make sure that it is a responsive site, meaning that the site will adapt to screen size.
-Through a whole bunch of trial and error, and a lot of research as well as looking over course work I can finally say I have reached a satisfying point in order for me to submit it.
+In this assignment, I updated my portfolio page.
+Included are some of the projects that I have worked on in order to showcase some of the skills I have aquired over the past few months.
+I have also included some information about myself and included my resume

 ---